Fact checkedFact Checked

 6. Hiring a Physical Trainer

-How to Lose Belly Fat By Running on a Treadmill?
+How To Burn Belly Fat By Running On A Treadmill?

 A few popular styles of treadmill exercise: